cbdevnet/midimonster/README.md

 | `id`		| `0x1 0x2 0x3`		| none		| Set output device bus identification (Vendor, Product and Version), optional |
 | `axis.AXISNAME`| `34300 0 65536 255 4095` | none	| Specify absolute axis details (see below) for output.
 This is required for any absolute axis to be output.

-The absolute axis details configuration is required for any absolute axis on output-enabled instances.
+The absolute axis details configuration (e.g. `axis.ABS_X`) is required for any absolute axis on output-enabled instances.
 The configuration value contains, space-separated, the following values:

 * `value`: The value to assume for the axis until an event is received
 * `minimum`: The axis minimum value